piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Also, invest in a cheap "clean/dirty" magnet.
 Or be totally disruptive and make your own sign.
 Either way, make it happen.
 The dishwasher is a nice to have.
 The  sign is a must have.

+Like the fridge and the sink, it's probably a good idea to assign chores to make sure that this is taken care of.

 And if you can't afford a dishwasher or the space will not allow for one, make sure to purchase a drying rack.
 Because someone is going to have to clean those dishes in the sink eventually.

 ### Garbage and Recycling